16 May – An uneasy match

 Archduchess Maria Antonia and Louis, the Dauphin of France, were married at Versailles on 16 May 1770.
 It’s probably no exaggeration to say that every single day of their marriage has been scrutinised and dragged into the spotlight.
 The discordant mismatch of this couple has fascinated historians and biographers for centuries.
 Vain and restless Maria […]

-15 May – Nothing but a pawn on the political chessboard
+15 May – A pawn on the political chessboard

 Archduchess Maria, the daughter of Emperor Ferdinand I and Anna of Bohemia, and the sister of the future Emperor Maximilian II, was born on 15 May 1531.
 She was said to have been small for her age and in fragile health.
 Together with her siblings, she received a strict Catholic upbringing and was educated in […]